burdiuz/js-multibyte-stream/README.md

 ### Data Types
 Data Types are classes that help to read and write data of specific types.
 Currently I've implemented these types
- - BoolType uses one bit to record value.
+ - **BoolType** uses one bit to record value.
- - IntType saves real numbers.
+ - **IntType** saves real numbers.
 Can be customized to save number sign, use [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) for negative numbers and to use variable or specific size.
 Additionaly provided derived classes to record integers  with specific size -- ShortType, ByteType, UIntType, UShortType, UByteType.
- - SimpleFloatType is derived from InType.
+ - **SimpleFloatType** is derived from InType.
 It simply multiples float to preserve specified accuracy and transforms into integer.
 Accuracy could be specified by passing value to constructor, by default it's 3 symbols after comma.
- - StringType writes strings using variable byte length for each character. most significant bit used to determine if new character starts(1) or current continues(0).
+ - **StringType** writes strings using variable byte length for each character. most significant bit used to determine if new character starts(1) or current continues(0).
- - ObjectType records values of object fields to stream.
+ - **ObjectType** records values of object fields to stream.
 It should be provided with object schema or can read object schema from populated object(properties with default values to read data types from them).
- - ArrayType uses any other type for array elements and records it's content to stream.
+ - **ArrayType** uses any other type for array elements and records it's content to stream.
 It works with arrays that contain elements of same type, values of other types will lead to unexpected results.
- - BigIntType works with [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) values of length up to 128 bits.
+ - **BigIntType** works with [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) values of length up to 128 bits.
- - EnumType should be provided with list of possible values, saves index of the value to stream.
+ - **EnumType** should be provided with list of possible values, saves index of the value to stream.

-> IntType with variable size uses first 3 bits to specify how many of 4-bit chunks used to record value.
+> IntType with variable size uses first 3 bits to specify how many of 4-bit chunks used to record the actual value.

+### Type Registry
+This project contains so-called type registry, it contains all Data Type classes that are used in automatic schema generation via `readSchemaFrom`(or in ObjectType/ArrayType) and in serializing schemas into raw objects and back.
+Withithn the library all available Data Types are registered using `addTypeDefinition()` function which does all the work.

 ### Schema
 Schema object contains ObjectType in it and provides simple API to generate Uint8Array from object properties and back.
 Also may use [Base64](https://en.wikipedia.org/wiki/Base64)-encoded string.